jusso-dev/Personal-Blog/_data/blog/2021-02-14-why-having-your-homelab-can-be-invaluable-to-your-career-progression.md

 For hardware, I decided to go with Intel BXNUC10I7FNH NUC Barebone Kit - i7 10th Gen, sporting 32 GB of DDR4 2666MHz Crucial memory, with a Samsung 970 EVO 1TB NVMe drive as my primary storage.

-Having enough memory in a Homelab quickly became apparent, and also a bottleneck in most cases, as most of my workloads usually only require 1-2 vCPUs, but generally require 4+ GB of memory.

 By using a Intel BXNUC10I7FNH NUC I am able to run VMWare ESXi 7.0 in a 'bare-metal' configuration, which allows me to have greater control and viability over my entire fleet.
 Plus let's be honest, if ESXi is good enough for most medium to large enterprise, it's good enough for my Homelab.

-As for my internet, I have a gigabit fiber link directly to my home, which is completed by the [Unifi Dream Machine](https://store.ui.com/collections/unifi-network-routing-switching/products/unifi-dream-machine).
+As for my internet, I have a gigabit fiber link directly to my home, which is complemented by the [Unifi Dream Machine](https://store.ui.com/collections/unifi-network-routing-switching/products/unifi-dream-machine).
 The UDM provides my home wireless routing of internet, Network Intrusion Protection (NIPS), host-based discovery and scanning, ISP speed checks, and much more.

+Having enough memory in a Homelab quickly became apparent, and also a bottleneck in most cases, as most of my workloads usually only require 1-2 vCPUs, but generally require 4+ GB of memory.
+I will probably either add another Intel NUC later on down the track, or simply add another 32 GB of memory.

-Having shiny hardware is nice and all, but you probably came here to see what I am running on this kit, so let's discuss what workloads I am currently running.
+Shiny hardware is nice and all, but you probably came here to see what I am running on this kit, so let's discuss what workloads I am currently running.

 # Workloads